Book Doctor

 Mr. George William Nyeko from Uganda, underwent Excision of Recurrent Retroperitoneal and Extraperitoneal Sarcomas, under the supervision of Dr. Sreekanth CN Sr. Consultant-Surgical Oncology, Laparoscopic & Robotic Surgery, Yashoda Hospitals, Hyderabad.

-Total knee replacement (TKR), or knee arthroplasty, is a surgical procedure...
+Total knee replacement (TKR) is a surgical procedure that replaces an injured...